Brewers vs. Braves Player Props Betting Odds

 Olson Stats

-- Matt Olson has 97 hits with 19 doubles, two triples, 32 home runs, 61 walks and 80 RBI.
-He's also stolen one base.
+- Matt Olson has put up 99 hits with 19 doubles, two triples, 33 home runs and 61 walks.
+He has driven in 82 runs with one stolen base.

-- Olson heads into this game looking to extend his two-game hit streak.
-During his last five outings he is hitting .176 with a double and three walks.
+- Olson has picked up a hit in three straight games.
+During his last five outings he is hitting .222 with a home run, two walks and two RBI.

 Olson Recent Games